taniaduggal/KUBERNETES-Realtime-PROJECT/README.md

 ![K8S PROJ PIC2](https://user-images.githubusercontent.com/103496926/229065946-5edb075d-9be2-4e21-9931-1a883d7cede9.png)

-In this project, I did Deployment of 2 Applications on Kubernetes Cluster(MiniKube Cluster) by using below k8's components.
+In this project, I did Deployment of 2 Applications on Kubernetes Cluster(MiniKube Cluster) by using below k8's components:

 2-Deployment/POD

 2-Service

 1-ConfigMap

 1-Secret